 Where Can VHS Videos Be Recycled?

 You can find many Australian companies that recycle e-waste such as VHS tapes.
-By searching through businessrecycling.com.au, you can find many drop-off and pickup locations for both your VHS videos and audio cassette tapes, to be recycled.
+By searching through Planet Ark’s Business Recycling page, you can find many drop-off and pickup locations for both your VHS videos and audio cassette tapes, to be recycled.
 You should contact the recycling programmes first if they accept VHS videos, as policies keep changing all the time.
-Be patient and keep calling and searching until you reach such company that do accept VHS videos to be recycled.
+Be patient and keep calling and searching until you reach a company that does accept VHS videos to be recycled.

 Additionally, they may either come in cardboard or plastic cases.
 You can place the cardboard ones in your recycling bin.
 But, for the plastic ones, you recycle the same way you want to recycle your VHS videos: by searching for companies that accept such plastics.